Who’s Drinking All the Modelo?

 After more than 20 years on the throne, Bud Light finally tapped out.

-In May 2023*,* Modelo Especial knocked them off the top spot in the American Beer Market.
+In May 2023, Modelo Especial knocked Bud Light off the top spot in the American beer market.

 But Modelo wasn’t just waiting in the wings.

-Its been climbing steadily, powered by double-digit growth, clear branding, and expanding demographic tailwinds.
+It had been climbing steadily, powered by double-digit growth, clear branding, strong distribution, and demographic tailwinds.

 Its rise was predictable.